netwerk-digitaal-erfgoed/dataset-register/apps/browser/README.md

 ## Tech stack

-- A SvelteKit 2 app with Tailwind CSS.
+- A SvelteKit 2 app with Svelte 5 and Tailwind CSS.
 - Paraglide is used for translations.
 - Relies on [@lde/dataset-registry-client](https://www.npmjs.com/package/@lde/dataset-registry-client)
   and [LDKit](https://ldkit.io) for retrieving and mapping data.